sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-7(Ansible)/ansible.md

         state: restarted
 ```

-- What we done here is we are going to get the isntances that is created by our ec2.yml playbook and then we are going to get the private IP of the instances and then we are going to update the haproxy.cfg file with the private IP of the instances.
+- What we did here is we are going to get the instances that are created by our ec2.yml playbook and then we going to get the private IP of the instances and then we are going to update the haproxy.cfg file with the private IP of the instances.
-- **aws.ec2_instance_info** is a module that is used to get the information of the instances that is created by the ec2.yml playbook.
+- **aws.ec2_instance_info** is a module that is used to get the information of the instances that are created by the ec2.yml playbook.
 - **register** is a keyword that is used to store the output of the module in a variable.
 In our case `ec2` variable.
 - **set_fact** is a module that is used to set the value of a private_ip variable.
 - **template** is a module that is used to update the haproxy.cfg file with the private IP of the instances.
 - **debug** is a module that is used to print the value of the private_ip variable.

-- You can see that in `load-balancer.yml` file, We used to use `template` module to update the haproxy.cfg file.
+- You can see that in `load-balancer.yml` file, We used to use the `template` module to update the haproxy.cfg file.
 But we need to create a template file to update the haproxy.cfg file.
 So we need to create a template file called `haproxy.j2` in the same directory where the `load-balancer.yml` file is present.
 - Let's create a `haproxy.j2` file.
 ```yaml
 #---------------------------------------------------------------------